abhiverse01/the-coders-handbook/Becoming an Expert Coder/G. DevOps and Continuous Integration & Continuous Deployment (CI-CD).md

 #### Kubernetes for Orchestration

 **Kubernetes** (often abbreviated as K8s) is an open-source platform designed to automate deploying, scaling, and operating application containers.
-It’s the industry-standard tool for container orchestration.
+It’s an industry-standard tool for container orchestration.

 - **Key Concepts of Kubernetes:**
   - **Cluster:** A Kubernetes cluster is a set of nodes (machines) that run containerized applications.
 A cluster consists of a master node (which manages the cluster) and worker nodes (which run the containers).